 Day 3.
 Northern Serbia: visit Sremski Karlovci and Novi Sad, and proceed to Budapest

-After breakfast, we shall visit the City of Novi Sad.
+After breakfast, we will visit Novi Sad.
 On our way to the second-largest city in Serbia, we shall stop at the nearby town of Sremski Karlovci, the center of Serbian culture in the 18th century.
-Strolling through this picturesque town’s cobbled streets will lead us to the first Serbian High School, which gave Serbian people several great writers and poets.
-Along the way, we shall visit the Old Patriarch’s Court and theological complex – Assembly Church and Theological Lyceum.
+Strolling through this picturesque town’s cobbled streets will lead us to the first Serbian High School, which produced several great writers and poets.
+Along the way, we will visit the Old Patriarch’s Court and the theological complex, including the Assembly Church and Theological Lyceum.
 Being in the very heart of the famous wine region, why not visit one of the well-respected wine cellars?
-We’ll try Bermet wine, the most famous product in the area.
+We’ll try Bermet wine, the area’s best-known product.

 Our next stop is the second-largest fortress on the Danube River – Petrovaradin, one of the most important strategic points in the perpetual war between the Austro-Hungarian and Ottoman Empires.
 We shall be introduced to the legends of underground passages before we continue to “Serbian Athens”, as the City of Novi Sad is known.

-As we stroll among great cultural institutions and historic buildings, we shall visit the oldest part of Novi Sad, the Zmaj Jovina pedestrian zone.
-Here, we shall be introduced to the rich history of Novi Sad as we see the monument to Svetozar Miletic, the famous Novi Sad Cathedral, and the Episcopal Church.
-After our sightseeing tour, enjoy your free time for lunch or a drink, or simply stroll around the beautiful streets of Novi Sad.
+As we stroll through Novi Sad’s great cultural institutions and historic buildings, we will visit the oldest part of the city, the Zmaj Jovina pedestrian zone.
+Here, we will explore the rich history of Novi Sad, including the monument to Svetozar Miletic, the Novi Sad Cathedral, and the Episcopal Church.
+After our sightseeing tour, enjoy your free time for lunch or a drink, or stroll around the beautiful streets of Novi Sad.

 Overnight: Budapest